chatharold/react-node-kit/README.md

 ![](https://i.postimg.cc/8P8fp2LN/Screen-Shot-2019-12-25-at-10-44-46-PM.png)

-> A proxy is created to handle node and react at the simultaneously
+> A proxy is created to handle node and react simultaneously

 ## Run inside the node and react directory:
 > $ npm install